LL-Pengfei/CS1010-AY1819S1-Personal/docs/05-first-c.md

 In this function body, there is only one statement `return x*x;`  within the block.
 A _statement_ is a unit in a programming language that expresses either a command to be executed or declares a new variable or function.
 The word `return` says that this function `square` should return the following value, computed as `x*x` (`x` multiply by `x`).
 This statement is terminated by a semicolon `;`.

+You also see that the line that starts with `return` is indented.
+We use indentation extensively to indicate the body of a block.
+Since we can have nested blocks, indentation makes our code easier to read and understand.

-The words `int` and `return` that appears above are _keywords_ defined in the C programming language, and they are reserved for the special meaning that they represent (a type and a command to return a value from a function).
-We cannot repurpose keywords in C.
+The words `int` and `return` that appear above are _keywords_ defined in the C programming language, and they are reserved for the special meaning that they represent (a type and a command to return a value from a function).
+We cannot repurpose keywords in C.  For instance, we cannot introduce a variable called `int`.

 We are now ready to write our first C program.
 The first program computes the square of the hypotenuse of a right-angled triangle with a base of 4 and height of 3.